Quantum theory in finite dimension cannot explain every general process with finite memory: Results

 \begin{definition} A quasi-realization of a stationary stochastic process $p$ is a quadruple $(\V, \pi,$ $D,\tau)$, where $\V$ is a real vector space, $\tau\in\V$, $\pi\in\V^*$, and $D:\mathbb{M}^*\rightarrow \mathcal L(\V)$ mapping a word $\uu\in\mathbb{M}^*$ to a linear map $D^{(\uu)}$ of $\V$ a semigroup homomorphism, i.e.

 In addition, the following fixed-point relations hold,

-\end{definition} Quasi-realizations that generate the same stochastic process are said to be {\bf equivalent}.
-Quasi-realizations of a process with minimal dimension of $\mathcal V$ are called regular, and they are related by each other by a similarity transformation, (i.e. for two equivalent regular realizations $(\V, \pi,$ $D,\tau)$, $(\V', \pi', D',\tau')$, $\V$ is linearly isomorphic to $\V'$ through an invertible linear map $T$, $\pi'=\pi T^{-1}$, $\tau'=T\tau$, $D'_{u}=TD'_{u}T^{-1}$. \aw{Note that due to the semigroup law Eq.~(\ref{eq:Drepresentation}), $D$ is really given entirely by the maps $D^{(u)}$, $u\in\mathbb{M}$, making a quasi-realization a finite object in linear algebraic terms, as it can be given by a finite list of real numbers.}
+\end{definition} The right hand side of Eq.~(\ref{quasi-realization}) can be visually represented as in Fig.~\ref{processfig}.
+Quasi-realizations that generate the same stochastic process are said to be {\bf equivalent}.
+Quasi-realizations of a process with minimal dimension of $\mathcal V$ are called regular, and they are related by each other by a similarity transformation, (i.e. for two equivalent regular realizations $(\V, \pi,$ $D,\tau)$, $(\V', \pi', D',\tau')$, $\V$ is linearly isomorphic to $\V'$ through an invertible linear map $T$, $\pi'=\pi T^{-1}$, $\tau'=T\tau$, $D'_{u}=TD'_{u}T^{-1}$. {Note that due to the semigroup law Eq.~(\ref{eq:Drepresentation}), $D$ is really given entirely by the maps $D^{(u)}$, $u\in\mathbb{M}$, making a quasi-realization a finite object in linear algebraic terms, as it can be given by a finite list of real numbers.}

 The linear structure of quasi-realizations alone is not sufficient to guarantee the positivity of the probabilities.
 However, any quasi-realization of a stochastic process can be understood as arising from the dynamics of a (possibly exotic) general probabilistic theory.
 In fact, it is immediate to show that: \begin{proposition} A quasi-realization defines a non-negative measure if and only if there is a convex cone $\C\subset\V$ such that $\tau\in\C$, $D^{(\uu)}(\C)\subseteq\C$, $\pi\in\C^* := \{ f\in\V^* : f(x) \geq 0 \ \forall x\in\C \}$, the dual cone of $\mathcal C$. \end{proposition} Note that, without loss of generality, the cone in the last proposition can be chosen to be closed: otherwise simply go to the closure of $\C$, $\overline{\C}=\C^{**}$, which is stable under the maps $D^{(\uu)}$ and has the same dual $\C^*$.
 In fact, the cone $\mathcal C$ can be viewed as the cone of effects of a general probabilistic theory (GPT) with $\tau$ being the unit~\cite{Muller2021,Ludwig64,lami2018non}, and $\mathcal C^*$ as the cone of states.
 A pair of cones $\mathcal C$, $\mathcal C'\subseteq \mathcal C^{*}$ is what defines a general probabilistic theory; the maps $D^{(\uu)}$ stabilize the cone $\mathcal C$, and the ${D^{(\uu)}}^{\top}$ stabilize $\mathcal C^*$, therefore they can be considered as physical maps of the GPT.
 A quasi-realization does not immediately identify a unique stable cone $\mathcal C$ in general.
 However, we can put inner and outer bounds on it from the cones generated by the quasi-realization dynamics itself. \begin{proposition} Any convex cone $\C\subset\V$ such that $\tau\in\C$, $D^{(\uu)}(\C)\subseteq\C$, $\pi\in\C^* := \{ f\in\V^* : f(x) \geq 0 \ \forall x\in\C \}$ has to satisfy the inclusions